emptymalei/StatisticalPhysics/equilibrium/most-probable-distribution.rst

 It is very expensive to iterate through all the possible microstates to simulate large systems.
 To demonstrate this, I use Python to iterate through all the possible states in an Ising model, without any observables constraints.
 All the results can be dervied theoretically.
 However we will only show the numerical results to help us building up some inutitions and to understand how expensive it is to iterate through all the possible states.

 Ising Model with Self-interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, we could calculate all the configurations and energies of the configurations using brute force.
+A simple estimation of the number of microstates is :math:`\Omega = 2^N`, where :math:`N` is the number of spins.
+The number grows exponentially with the number of spins.

 .. figure:: assets/most-probable-distribution/distributions_on_different_grids.png
    :align: center